Cryru/Emotion/Documents/SoulEngine.md

 ### So?

 I've restarted the project under the name "Emotion" and with different goals in mind.
 First of all I am going to develop the engine alongside my games rather than instead of.
-Secondly, I'm going to aim for reusing code as much as possible as opposed to deleting everything all the time, as this:
+Secondly, I'm going to aim for reusing code as much as possible as opposed to deleting and rewriting everything all the time, as this:

 <img src=http://i.imgur.com/XxvfIR7.png />